alphacloud-tech/TweetAI/tweetai-frontend/README.md

 ## Features

 - Real-time display of Autobot count.
-- UI for viewing Autobots, posts, and comments.
+- UI for viewing Autobots posts, and comments.

 ## Technology Stack